potato-blight-project/potato-blight-rna-seq-pipeline/README.md

 # potato-blight-rna-seq-pipeline

-RNASeq pipeline for the potato blight study.
+RNASeq pipeline for the potato blight study